 Most of us have developed a habit of posting fairly regularly, including commenting and liking other people’s posts on a daily basis.
 We also realize that if we don’t interact with other people’s stuff, they’re less likely to interact with ours.

-follow site So why is it when people get to work, they completely forget all of this?
+So why is it when people get to work, they completely forget all of this?

-go to site You can’t just hop on social media when it’s convenient and expect results.
+You can’t just hop on social media when it’s convenient and expect results.